erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **EL**

 I'm sized small into a rebound stock.
-Now that I'm married I have realized the opportunity in the women's cosmetics andbeauty industry.
+Now that I'm married I have realized the opportunity in the women cosmetics and beauty industry.
 Estee Lauder is a familiar name that is bouncing as of late.
 I rolled the dice with a $500 starter position.
 I'm up 20%, $108.69.
 Going well so far!

 **HOOD**